 Lutheran High School of St. Charles County’s academic program is primarily directed towards college preparation in the context of the Lutheran Christian faith.

-Over the past five years, ACT composite scores have averaged 24.9, placing LHS in the top 5% nationally.
-The graduating class of 2014 had an ACT composite of 25.8.
-Through its 32 year history, 97% of Lutheran High graduates have entered college after graduation, over 75% choosing 4 year colleges.
+Over the past five years, ACT composite scores have averaged 24.9.
+The graduating class of 2015 had an ACT composite of 25.2.
+Through its 32 year history, 97% of Lutheran High graduates have entered college after graduation, with over 75% of graduates choosing 4 year colleges.

-Lutheran High offers students the opportunity to participate in college credit programs affiliated with St Louis University, Lindenwood University, and Missouri Baptist University.
-Juniors and Seniors may select from nine different courses and earn college credit while attending classes at LHS.
+Lutheran High offers students the opportunity to participate in college credit programs affiliated with St Louis University, Lindenwood University, Missouri Baptist University, University of Missouri–St. Louis, and Missouri State.
+Juniors and Seniors may select from twelve different courses and earn college credit while attending classes at LHS.
 Lutheran High also offers a selection of Advanced Placement classes.

 Alumni from Lutheran High have graduated from universities such as Yale, University of Missouri, Creighton University, West Point, St. Louis University, Cornell, Washington University, and many more across the country.

-Lutheran High has an 20:1 student to teacher ration.
+Lutheran High has a 20:1 student to teacher ratio.

 83% of the Lutheran High faculty has a Master’s Degree or higher in their discipline.